 Is it Written in the Stars?

 Needless to say, this all made the purchase of the club by two famous actors a real head-scratcher.
-Ryan Reynolds ("Deadpool," "The Adam Project") and Rob Mcelhenney ("It's Always Sunny in Philadelphia," "Mythic Quest") seemed like an unlikely ownership team.
-And the actors surely wouldn't be able to be active enough ownership to take the necessary steps to help grow the club and connect with the community.
+Wrexham co-owners Canadian Ryan Reynolds ("Deadpool," "The Adam Project," Blake Lively's husband) and actor Rob McElhenney ("It's Always Sunny in Philadelphia," "Mythic Quest") seemed like an unlikely team for the working class Welsh soccer team.
+And the A-List movie stars surely wouldn't be able to be active enough to take the necessary steps to help grow the club and connect with the community and fanbase as other new owners would.
+It isn't easy to have boots on the ground for your Welsh soccer club when you're living and working in Los Angeles.

-It really seemed like a narcissistic play from a couple of Hollywood stars who thought it would be "fun" to own the third oldest professional football club in the world (Wrexham AFC was founded in 1864).
-Not the likes of clubs with the intense needs of Barcelona, Manchester United or Paris Saint Germain or even a lower table Premier League club.
-Instead, a small, lower league club that they could buy and forget about.
+It really seemed like a narcissistic play from a couple of Hollywood stars who thought it would be "fun" to own the third oldest professional football club in the world (the Welsh football club was founded in 1864).
+Not the likes of clubs with the intense needs of Barcelona, Manchester United or Paris Saint Germain or even a lower-table Premier League football team.
+Instead, a small, lower league football club that they could buy and forget about.

 And yet, the co-chairmen traveled to North Wales and have found a way to connect with Wrexham fans.
 Nothing is perfect, but they've come in with a plan, and they are doing their best to instill an excitement within and surrounding the club.
 An excitement that saw them nearly find promotion to League Two, England's fourth tier, last season.
 That would have seen them at their highest level of football in 20 years.